 - Click on forgot password link and retrieve the password for the username.

-- Click on register link and fill out the form and register username and password.
+- Click on the register link and fill out the form and register username and password.

 - Use enter button after typing correct username and password.